magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44505-graphql-applying-reward-points-does-not-update-grand-total.md

 ## Issue

-GraphQL applying Reward Points does not update Grand Total.
+The GraphQL query for a cart applying reward points does not update the grand total.

 <ins>Steps to reproduce</ins>:

 1. Configure reward points.
 1. Create a cart and apply some points.
-1. Call the `GetCart` query from `GraphQL` endpoint and retrieve your cart.
+1. Call the `GetCart` query from the `GraphQL` endpoint and retrieve your cart.
-1. Look at the grand total entry.
+1. Check the grand total entry.
-1. Now check the same customer's cart totals using the rest API /rest/V1/carts/mine/totals.
+1. Now check the customer's cart total using rest API (`/rest/V1/carts/mine/totals`).

 <ins>Expected results</ins>:

-GraphQL query for carts show correct grand total, considering rewards points same as done in rest API calls.
+The GraphQL query for the cart shows the correct grand total which considers the reward points.

 <ins>Actual results</ins>:

-GraphQL results don't consider reward points when showing totals.
+GraphQL result does not consider the reward points when showing the total.

 ## Apply the patch